AminMal/stgin/README.md

 * How to define?

   When defining a route, you can specify which query params of what type the route should expect.
 If a request could not satisfy the expected queries, it will be rejected by the route and will be passed into the next route and so on.
-  Specifying query parameters does not mean that the route would not accept other query parameters which are not specified.
+  Specifying query parameters does not mean that the route will not accept other query parameters which are not specified.
   By specifying the query parameters, you just make sure that when a request is accepted by the route, it always contains those query parameters with the right type.
   After defining the path pattern, use a question mark `?` to start defining query parameters, write the name of the parameter (if it has a certain type, use `:` and put the type name, i.e., int, string, float), and when done, put `&` to define the next query parameter.
 The order of queries does not matter.